Oracleo/GRC-Project-02-Web-Application-Security-Assessment/docs/11-Lessons-Learned.md

 2.  **Include an Authenticated Phase:** If production credentials were provided, I could have tested for Horizontal/Vertical Privilege Escalation—currently a gap in this unauthenticated assessment.
 3.  **Add a Penetration Testing Roadmap:** Future reports should include a "Pentesting Roadmap" that outlines the specific endpoints and business logic flows tested, allowing auditors to verify coverage.

-> **Final GRC Takeaway:** Vulnerabilities will always exist.
+> **GRC Conclusion:** Vulnerabilities will always exist.
 The job of a GRC analyst is to identify them, demonstrate their business risk, propose cost-effective controls, and formally track their resolution.
 This project successfully demonstrated that entire lifecycle.